 Post Offices offer more than just postal services.
-Bus/train tickets, phone cards can also be purchased here.
+Bus/train tickets and phone cards can also be purchased here.

-Australian postcodes can be found at the back of the White Pages directory or online at www.whitepages.com.au Bradford College will accept, hold onto and pass onto you your mail.
+Australian postcodes can be found at the back of the White Pages directory or online at www.whitepages.com.au Bradford College will accept, hold onto and pass onto you your mail if it is urgent, for a temporary period.